SilverAndro/Machete/README.md

 ### Optimizations

 - JSON files are minimized by reading+writing through GSON, which strips any whitespace.
-- PNG files are run through the [Oxipng](https://github.com/shssoichiro/oxipng) project on maximum compression
+- PNG files are run through the [Oxipng](https://github.com/shssoichiro/oxipng) project on maximum compression and metadata removal
 - Nested JAR files are unpacked and have the same optimizations run on them
 - The final result is then compressed with DEFLATE level 9, providing modest overall compression (bytecode doesn't compress well unfortunately)

+There are also some disabled-by-default optimizations as they are technically lossy on the behavior of the jar.

+- Local Variable Table stripping, disabled because this table is used for the "helpful NPEs" feature in java 14+

-More optimizations are planned as well, such as XML minification
+More optimizations are planned as well, such as XML minification or further lossy ones

 ### Installation